raceintospace/raceintospace/doc/manual/manual.md

 ## MISSION MILESTONES

 Space exploration was something completely new in the 1950s and early 60s.
-Space could be filled with a host of dangers to human beings and living things generally—and some of those threats turned out to be real.
+Space could be filled with a host of dangers to human beings and living things generally—and some of those turned out to be real.
 Rushing ahead heedless of those possibilities would have been foolhardy, possibly even catastrophic.
 We sent probes up above the atmosphere to see what was there, and discovered the Van Allen Belt.
 Then we sent animals into space: generally, the US used primates and the Soviets used dogs.
-Finally we sent humans up, briefly at first, and for longer periods as we learned more about how the human body reacts to weightlessness for extended periods.
+Finally we sent up humans, briefly at first, and for longer periods as we learned more about how the human body reacts to weightlessness for extended periods.
 We learned, for instance, that early fears of astronauts losing control of their reasoning in space were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on longer voyages.

-On a larger scale, before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets were more impatient and skipped that one, as you can in the game).
+On a larger scale, before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets skipped that one, as you can in the game).
 And both sides performed a number of simple orbital missions before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
 Skipping steps is still a valid strategy in some cases, but is not something to be done lightly.
 Each milestone skipped carries a -3% penalty on each step of the mission, so if you skip two milestones for a mission, each step of that mission will suffer -6%.
 Of course if it succeeds, you will get credit for having accomplished those milestone steps and won't be penalized for them again.

-Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a manned Orbital (Duration A) and planned a Duration D for next turn (skipping Durations B & C), that mission would suffer -10% per step.
+Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping Durations B & C), that mission would suffer -10% per step.
 Duration penalties are cumulative with any milestone penalties, of course.
 Finally, any milestone mission on its first flight will suffer a -1% New Mission penalty, modeling the little extra risk you take trying something new.

 ### ORBITAL SATELLITE